 Today is one of those cold blustery winter days that give me a good reason not to go outside.
-Instead, I’m cuddled up to the wood stove dreaming about gardening.
-More specifically, I’m dreaming about seeds – wonderful, open-pollinated seeds devoid of genetic modification and over-hybridization.
+Instead, I’m cuddled up near the wood stove dreaming about seeds – wonderful, open-pollinated seeds devoid of genetic modification and over-hybridization.
 My seed dreams consist entirely of varieties that are either tried-and-true open-pollinated heirlooms, or rare and unusual varieties of open-pollinated fruits and vegetables.
-Thankfully, those kinds of seeds don’t have to live only in my dreams, because thousands of varieties of unique open-pollinated seeds are readily available to the home gardener – if you know where to look.
+Thankfully, those kinds of seeds don’t have to live only in my dreams because thousands of varieties of unique open-pollinated seeds are readily available to the home gardener – if you know where to look.

 While most gardeners have a healthy list of favorite OP veggies and flowers, many are more than willing to try out at least a few new varieties each year.
 For example, no matter what happens, I will always grow heirloom Kentucky Wonder pole beans.
 Absolutely nothing beats this variety for consistent and abundant production, impressive disease resistance and high tolerance of the hot, droughty conditions so common in the Ozarks.
 The same is true for OP Waltham Butternut squash.
 I have grown this heirloom winter squash for the better part of 12 years and have yet to lose a single plant to the hordes of squash bugs that show up in the garden every year.

 Having my personal pet varieties doesn’t limit me to one kind of pole bean or one kind of winter squash.
 In fact, by trying new varieties, I may actually find something much better.
 Besides, I love having something new and interesting growing in the garden.
 It adds a tangible layer of challenge and expectation that I don’t get with the standard fare.